Resources

 Conventional Dentures

-This is a full set of false teeth that are placed in the mouth after your remaining teeth are extracted.
-While it can take several months for the tissue to heal before you can get this complete set of dentures, this is one of the most common types of dentures out there.
+Conventional dentures are a full set of false teeth that are placed in the mouth after your remaining teeth are extracted.
+While it can take several months for the tissue to heal before you can get the complete set, this is one of the most common types of dentures.
 These are often called full dentures or complete dentures.

 Immediate Dentures